Iterated Revelation: How to Incentivize Experts to Reveal Novel Actions: Discussion and Related Literature

+When an agent reveals some set of projects $r$, this revelation is \emph{evidentiary}: it is costless to conceal and verifiably true.
+As such, this paper is related to the literature on mechanism design with evidence, where one party can (voluntarily) prove something about the state \citep{dye1985disclosure,green1986partially,grossman1986costs,bull2007hard,ben2019mechanisms}.
+In contrast to these papers, here the evidence is not simply informational but regards the existence of \emph{actions}, directly altering the choice set of the decision maker.
+Despite this difference, the results in this paper broadly reflect the insight that full ex-ante commitment is often unnecessary, since by designing the appropriate, game agents will voluntarily reveal evidence whenever it is valuable.

 The present paper is also related to the literature on robust mechanism design, which seeks to find mechanisms that implement desirable outcomes in the absence of stringent common knowledge assumptions.
-Often, this means the construction of mechanism agnostic to agents' probabilistic beliefs about other agents' types \citep{bergemann2005robust,jehiel2006limits}.
+Often, this means the construction of mechanisms agnostic to agents' types \citep{bergemann2005robust,jehiel2006limits}.
+In the IRP, greedy strategies are robust in this sense as they do not rely on reasoning about the expert's type and instead provide a worst-case guarantee across all possible types.
 For a non-technical overview of some of the recent contributions to robust contract theory and mechanism design, see \cite{carroll2019robustness}.
-The nature of the problem at hand, which requires coarsely reasoning about agent's who might be more aware, leads naturally to a desire for belief-free mechanisms.